Changissnz/nu_merchant_principal/README.md

 analyses.
-So that is one way to attempt to understand pride, through a juvenile thinking of dualities on what the prideful is or does, a kind of hit-or-miss guessing game played by a third-party from a safe space.
+So that is one way to attempt to understand pride, through a juvenile thinking of dualities on what the prideful is or does, a kind of hit-or-miss guessing game gleefully played by a third-party from a safe space.